danielabar/es6-pluralsight/README.md

 ## Setup

-This project is setup to use Babel, JSPM and SystemJS, with Karma to run the tests.
+This project is setup to use Babel, JSPM and SystemJS, with Karma and Grunt to run the tests.

 To run the code examples, clone this repo, then `cd` into project directory and:

 ```
 npm install
 jspm install
-npm install -g karma-cli
+npm install -g grunt-cli
-karma start
+grunt tdd
 ```

 ## Variables and Parameters